 Not Guilty at Judge Alone Trial- Receiving property over $1000

-After two years of going through the court system, a client was found not guilty at judge alone trial under the assistance of Spencer, who successfully convinced the judge that there was reasonable doubt in the client being reckless in receiving the stolen property.
+After two years in the court system, the client was found not guilty at a judge-alone trial.
+Spencer successfully argued that there was reasonable doubt about whether the client had been reckless in receiving the stolen property.